8090-inc/xrx-core/docs/content/tutorials/create_your_own_widgets.md

 `agentResponse` is the response from the "output" key from executor which includes the widget data in JSON format.

-**Front-end Rendering**
+### Front-end Rendering

-The front-end (`applications/shopify-agent/nextjs-client/src/app/page.tsx`) receives the widget data and renders it via a switch statement.
+The front-end (`shopify-app/nextjs-client/src/app/page.tsx`) receives the widget data and renders it via a switch statement.
 The `renderWidget` function processes the widget data and returns the appropriate JSX based on the widget type.
 For example:

 ```typescript
 switch (widget.type) {